 Using a USB dongle, the pupils program their Fable robots wirelessly on an interface running on their own PCs.

 The interface is divided into different levels depending on the pupils’ level of competence, from very simple visual programming with Blockly, over more advanced visual Blockly programming, to powerful textual programming with Python.
 It’s also possible to perform simple data processing on the interface with graphs,, or to log data to files for later processing, e.g. in MS Excel.

 We’re developing apps that will make it even easier and more exciting to program Fable robots.

 The first app is a visual programming interface for tablets that makes the system more accessible.
 The second app is an interactive robot application for smartphones that enables pupils to build robots that are interactive ‘social’ individuals and experiment with algorithms to control and visualise eyes, activate sounds, take pictures with a camera and much more.
-We’ll be launching the applications during autumn 2017.
+We will be launching our Ipad APP late spring 2018.
 We received support from the Danish Ministry for Children, Education and Gender Equality, the Danish Ministry of Finance, and Local Government Denmark.